hassan-lotfy/Desktop-Applications/README.md

-# Desktop-Applications
-A collection of my PyQt and Qt Designer projects showcasing UI design and application development.
-Includes basic examples, partial app components, potential advanced UI files, and full demo applications.
-Currently focused on PyQt5, with plans to explore other frameworks and C++ for future app development
+# PyQt and QT Designer Projects
+This repository showcases my journey in UI design and application development using **PyQt5** and **QT Designer**

+## Overview
+this repo includes:
+- Basic Examples: Projects to demonstrate PyQt5 and QT Designer fundamentals.
+- Components: Partial application components (not full applications)
+- Demo Applications: (Coming soon) Fully functional demo apps with backend logic.

+## Current Focus
+- PyQt5 and QT Designer
+- Developing skills in integrating UI and Python

+## Future Plans
+- Develop QT based applications with C++ instead of Python.
+- Experiment with other frameworks for desktop apps.

+## Contributing
+Feel Free to submit suggestions, issues or any comment.